The four-part 'graduated approach'

 If the child still doesn’t improve in his/her areas of learning, the educational setting could look into buying additional support.
 This may include assessment and advice from professionals, for example:

 Special school outreach services such as hearing impaired, autism, visually impaired.

-Please have a look at the 'Funding' Section for further information about the funding available to settings to support children with SEND.
+Please have a look at the 'Funding for children with SEND' section on the SEND information for practitioners' page for further information about the funding available to settings to support children with SEND.

 The child’s progress should be monitored by the education setting and should be reviewed at least 3 times every year.
 You should meet with the child's parents/carers each time to set targets and monitor progress.
 If the child has not made progress compared with other children of the same age, it’s important to understand the reasons for this.

 Please find a sample SEN Support Flowchart here.

 Please access the Council for Disabled Children (CDC) SEN Support Toolkit here